terramate-io/terramate/docs/about-stacks.md

 ## Reduce execution time

-Using stacks helps speed up infrastructure changes.
-This is especially beneficial when applying Terraform changes through cloud-based CI builders, as quicker integration and builds can lower cloud costs.
+Using stacks allows you to reduce the runtime of Terraform drastically.
+This is especially beneficial when running Terraform in CI/CD environments like GitHub Actions since build time is usually billed per minute, which means faster execution time translates directly to lowered costs.

 ## Ownership